Letters to 2018

 You can find me on all outlets under my pen name: @ScottAmpersand.

-"This is the future of America," I write every year.
-"This genuine approach to using technology to meet fundamental processes of life hits the same needs as always; the physical, mental, and social need for well-being is ever-present.
+Each year it seems more and more true that social media is just an extension of real life.
+If we take a genuine approach and use technology to meet fundamental processes of life hits the same needs as always; the physical, mental, and social need for well-being is ever-present.
 It's the how, that changes.
-With the evolving world of technology, even the internet and social media will look different in years to come."
+With the evolving world of technology, even the internet and social media will look different in years to come.

 And so, here we are.
 Living in the future of your 8th grade experience, the present constantly becoming our past.